Restaurant Management Tips & Tricks

 One word of warning: reach customer satisfaction without sacrificing your employees.
 Protect your employees from customer outbursts and aggression.
-Remember, you don’t want to lose employees, either.
+But remember, you don’t want to lose employees, either.

 There are good reasons for this change from the grocery budget to more than just going abroad (e.g., don’t want to cook at home because of simple problems).

 Food is not just-food.
-According to the NRA, 56% of adults interviewed said it was better to spend money on an experience than to go to the store to buy food.
-You might think that you are not only managing the preparation and delivery of food, but you are also managing the customer’s experiences.
+According to the NRA, 56% of adults said it was better to spend money on an experience than go to the store to buy food.
+So you might think that you are managing the preparation and delivery of food and the customer’s experiences.

 It is easy to get up in the apparent anxiety of good food and efficiency, but if you lack the worry about the general experience your meals have, you lose the big picture.
-Managing customer experience includes a mix of entertainment, hygiene (toilets in particular!), Friendly staff, pricing, fantastic food, and non-competitive living.
-If people are willing to pay to eat-out because they want to experience it, a noisy server or a 40-minutes wait at the door will not impress.
+Managing customer experience includes entertainment, hygiene (toilets in particular!), Friendly staff, pricing, fantastic food, and non-competitive living.
+If people are willing to pay to eat out because they want to experience it, a noisy server or a 40-minutes wait at the door will not impress.

-The most popular way people choose restaurants is through verbal communication from friends (78%).
+The most popular way people choose restaurants is through verbal communication with friends (78%).
 The second most popular?
 Social media.
-This is the same because it does not come from your (controlling) message but from what others say about you.
+This is the same because it comes not from your (controlling) message but from what others say about you.

 Online reviews matter.
-Creating a unique and memorable experience that gets people talking about your restaurant news.
+You create a unique and memorable experience that gets people talking about your restaurant news.
 Have access to social media (as long as you behave responsibly).
 Monitoring of what is said about your restaurant on social media.

 And remember, oral communication can go both ways.
 It can be good, or it can also be harmful.

-As a manager, the strategy is to establish a budget and stick to it.
+As a manager, the strategy is establishing a budget and sticking to it.
 Obviously, of course, but a clever advertising budget is built on data collection that meets the needs of your restaurant.
 You must collect the required data.
 That includes: